Joint Fronthaul Load Balancing and Computation Resource Allocation in Cell-Free User-Centric Massive MIMO Networks: Introduction

 \subsection{Contributions}

 The main contributions of the paper are summarized as follows.

-\begin{itemize} \item We propose a comprehensive high-level system model that captures the fronthaul data flow in CF-mMIMO networks. \item We formulate the joint fronthaul load balancing and cluster processor placement problem aiming to minimize the maximum link load (bottleneck link).
-This mixed-integer linear problem can be solved using existing optimization tools like MATLAB and MOSEK \cite{elie2019}. \item We consider two versions of the basic problem, depending on whether the fronthaul has full-duplex or half-duplex links, for an arbitrary allocation of the TDD UL and DL slots. \item We use information theoretic rate distortion theory to analytically model the effect of analog-to-digital (A/D) quantization and study the tradeoff between the optimized fronthaul capacity and the achievable rate on the radio access network (UL/DL user rates) as a function of the received signal quantization (in the UL) and of the precoded signal representation (in the DL). \item We illustrate our approach by evaluating through simulation representative network topologies employing the 3GPP urban microcell street canyon pathloss model.
+\begin{itemize} \item We propose a comprehensive high-level system model that captures the fronthaul data flow in CF-mMIMO networks. \item { We formulate the joint fronthaul load balancing and cluster processor placement problem with the objective of minimizing the maximum link load (bottleneck link).
+This mixed-integer linear problem can be solved using standard optimization tools \cite{elie2019}.
+We address two versions of the fundamental problem, depending on whether the fronthaul has full-duplex or half-duplex links, accommodating an arbitrary duty-cycle of the time-division duplex (TDD) UL and DL slots.} \item We use information theoretic rate distortion theory to analytically model the effect of analog-to-digital (A/D) quantization and study the tradeoff between the optimized fronthaul capacity and the achievable rate on the radio access network (UL/DL user rates) as a function of the received signal quantization (in the UL) and of the precoded signal representation (in the DL). \item We illustrate our approach by evaluating through simulation representative network topologies employing the 3GPP urban microcell street canyon pathloss model.
 We discuss the effect of the A/D quantization and fronthaul compression, and show results in terms of the achievable PHY user rates versus (optimized) fronthaul load. \end{itemize}

 The rest of the paper is organized as follows.
 Section \ref{sec:sys} introduces the system model including network topology, channel information, and uplink and downlink transmissions.
 Section \ref{sec:UL-Distributed} formulates the max link load minimization problem for UL and DL under fronthaul full-duplex and half-duplex assumptions.
 Section \ref{sec:simulation} presents illustrative numerical results and discusses the effect of the different system parameters.
 Section \ref{sec:conclusion} concludes this work.